Dharmeshgadhiya161/Customer-Purchase-Behavior-Analysis-Applied-Statistics/README.md

 #### Summary of Basic Statistics:

 Present calculated statistics such as mean, median, variance, and standard deviation for each relevant numerical variable.
 Include a concise table or summary showcasing these measures for easy reference.

+**In this project, I cleaned the dataset by handling missing values and removing outliers to ensure data quality.
+Calculated key statistical metrics such as mean, median, mode, variance, and standard deviation.
+Identified outliers and explored underlying probability distributions like Normal and Binomial to understand customer behavior patterns.
+Computed probabilities and expected values for relevant features.
+Created clear visualizations to support data-driven insights.
+Based on the analysis, generated actionable recommendations were generated for improving customer engagement and sales strategy.
+This project highlights the use of core statistical methods to drive business decisions.**